Study in the UK

 9

-Offer letter from UK university (CAS - Confirmation of Acceptance for Studies)
+Offer letter with CAS (Confirmation of Acceptance for Studies)

 Intake Seasons